 Whatever the style, the general rule is to go for the biggest you can afford and can accommodate.
 From 4ft x 6ft to the cavernous 20ft x 10ft, your greenhouse will soon be full to capacity.
 Think about how much use it will get, what types of plants are to be grown, how much storage is required, also consider aesthetics and whether or not you want the greenhouse to dominate your garden.

-A pre-formed base is not essential, after obtaining the base dimensions you can construct one with bricks and mortar, however metal bases come as standard with many greenhouses and can be bought to save you a lot of time and trouble.
-The base should be securely attached to a foundation that may be slabs or concrete, overlapping the edge of the greenhouse by about 6 inches.
+A pre-formed base is not essential, after obtaining the base dimensions you can construct one.
+However metal bases come as standard with many greenhouses or can be bought to save you a lot of time and trouble.
+Any base should be securely attached to a foundation, definitely not soil or turf, this may be slabs or concrete, overlapping the edge of the greenhouse by about 6 inches.

 Concrete slabs are ideal but at the same level as the entrance door or else they'll be a dangerous little step.
 Also think about wooden decking, bricks or gravel.